 Kangaroo Island Plantation Timbers is committed to maintaining the highest standards of environmental stewardship.

 As part of its commitment to the environment, KIPT also ascribes to various certifications, such as an EPA licence to operate timber treatment plant at the Timber Creek Mill.
-We are also working with our forest managers PF Olsen towards our Forest Stewardship Council (FSC) certification.

 List of environmental studies